RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

 by the time you finish this project.

 1. Use the web API to obtain the data.
-Most sites are going to provide it in JSON format similar to what we saw.
+Most sites are going to provide it in JSON format which is similar to what we saw.

 2. Next, create a graph of your data using Altair.

-3. Take some time to talk about and present the data and the graph you created to the class.
+3. Take some time to talk about and present the data and the graph you created for the class.

 **Lesson Feedback**